-How can you pay for your transfer to France?
+How can you pay for your transfer from Canada to France?

 Different providers offer different options to fund your international money transfer.
 Luckily, you have plenty to choose from.

-Let's take a look at a few payment options for transferring money to France with these providers:
+Let's take a look at a few payment options for transferring money from Canada to France with these providers:

 Bank transfer or card (debit, credit, and prepaid)

-The details you'll need to transfer money to France may vary by provider.
+The details you'll need to transfer money from Canada to France may vary by provider.
 At a minimum, you will need to know the recipients name and you will typically be asked for their: